Zekfoo/tactileAGB/README.md

   * TP2 and TP3 for SELECT and START respectively
   * Ground connection to left GND pad
   * (For IPS v2 brightness controls) Solder the SELECT wire from the IPS ribbon cable overtop of the TP2 hole.

+**Button height/travel**
+* The button travel distance may need to be adjusted based on individual preference - simply insert some thin cardboard between the tactile buttons and membranes in order to shorten the travel distance
+* Cardboard may also need to be inserted under the center of the DPAD membrane in order to raise its pivot point - a properly functioning DPAD should only be able to register 2 directions at the same time - if you own a flash cart, you can check using this [ROM](https://github.com/heroldev/AGB-buttontest)

 # Acknowledgements